rust-lang/wg-async/src/vision/how_to_vision/owners.md

 ### Making a landing page

 Each initiative should have a landing page, linked to from the [roadmap].
 This can be a page on this website or a dedicated repo.

-It should include, or have pointers to:
+For in-progress initiatives the landing page should include, or have pointers to:

 - Goals and impact of the initiative
 - Milestones